Ramayya Krishnan

-Ramayya Krishnan is an Indian American Management and Information technology scholar from Pittsburgh, Pennsylvania.
+Ramayya Krishnan is an American Management and Information technology scholar from Pittsburgh, Pennsylvania.
 He is the dean of Heinz College, and is the W. W. Cooper and Ruth F. Cooper Professor of Management science and Information systems at Carnegie Mellon University.
 Krishnan is also a past president of the Institute for Operations Research and Management Science (INFORMS).

 Early life and education

 Krishnan has a bachelor's degree in mechanical engineering from the Indian Institute of Technology, Madras, as well as a master in Industrial engineering and Operations research and a PhD in Management science and Information systems from the University of Texas at Austin.

 Career

 Research

 Krishnan’s research has focused on the development of decision support tools to analyze, interpret, and act on consumer and social behavior in digital and networked platforms.
 More recently, he has focused on how sensing and learning are transforming decision making by workers in gig economy platforms.